raxoft/form_input/README.md

 # Form input

-Form input is a gem which helps dealing with a web request input and with the creation of HTML forms.
+Form input is a gem which helps dealing with web request input and with the creation of HTML forms.

 Install the gem: